mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * Any adjustments you made to the mapping platform \(ex: changing the base map in Neatline\).
 * Include a text file title "data-license-DATE.txt" that includes the following:
   * Use [Open Data Commons](opendatacommons.org) to help you select an appropriate license for your data set.
+  * If using an existing data set, refer to their license.

 ### Project visualization